 Recently, we identified self-directed learning as one of the top L&D trends of 2021.
 And with good reason.
-The benefits of self-directed learning are far-reaching, with 77% of employees saying that self-directed learning is more effective than their company’s training.
-This should not be seen as a knock on the state of training, but rather as a glowing endorsement of self-directed learning.
+The benefits of self-led learning are far-reaching, with 77% of employees saying it is more effective than their company’s training.
+This should not be seen as a knock on the state of learning, but rather as a glowing endorsement of self-directed training.

 With this in mind, we thought self-directed learning merited closer attention.
-We’ll start by asking ‘what is self-directed learning?’, before moving on to examples and benefits of self-directed learning.
+We’ll start by asking ‘what is self-directed learning?’, before moving on to examples and benefits of self-directed training.

 Self-directed learning is many things.
 It’s flexible.
 It’s decentralised.
 And it puts the learner first.
 But most of all, self-directed learning is here to stay.

 On a basic level, self-directed learning is exactly what it sounds like.
-Self-directed learning gives learners control over what they learn, how they learn, and what learning schedule best suits them.
-Self-directed learning takes the onus off a central learning strategy and puts it into the learner’s hands, allowing them to set their own goals and access learning in the exact style that best complements their unique needs.
+Sometimes known as self-led learning or self-determined learning, this style of learning gives people control over what they learn, how they learn, and what learning schedule best suits them.
+Self-led learning takes the onus off a central L&D strategy and puts it into learners’ hands, allowing them to set goals and access training in ways that best complement their unique learning needs.

 Most sources attribute Malcolm Knowles, sometimes known as the “father of self-directed learning”, as one of the key pioneers of this concept back in 1975.
 Knowles believed that adult learners are “mature, responsible individuals who want to take charge of their own learning.”
 Thus, he defined self-directed learning as a process “in which individuals take the initiative, with or without the help of others, in diagnosing their learning needs, formulating learning goals, identifying human and material resources for learning, choosing and implementing appropriate learning strategies, and evaluating those learning outcomes.”

-Similarly, in a 2008 research paper, Loyens, Magda, and Riker define self-directed learning as “knowing what you need to learn, how to learn it, and being able to judge if you’ve learnt it.
+In a 2008 research paper, Loyens, Magda, and Riker define self-directed training as “knowing what you need to learn, how to learn it, and being able to judge if you’ve learnt it.
 It assumes that learners have a role in selecting those learning tasks that fit their learning needs.”

 L&D teams must still play an active role in facilitating and supporting self-directed learning.
 For example, L&D teams must ensure learning content is accurate, accessible, and up to date, learning goals are measurable, achievable, relevant, and aligned with broader organisational goals, and learners can access whatever support they require to achieve optimal outcomes.

-As more organisations recognise the benefits of self-directed learning, examples of self-directed learning abound.
+As more organisations recognise the benefits of self-directed learning, examples of this type of learning abound.
 And the results are impressive.

 Similarly, BNP Paribas saw a 235% increase in self-requested training from 2019 to 2020.
-With increases like these, it’s clear that self-directed learning is on the rise, which brings us nicely to the benefits of self-directed learning.
+With increases like these, it’s clear that self-directed training is on the rise, which brings us to the benefits of this style of learning.

 As we’ve alluded to, the primary benefit of self-directed learning is giving learners more control over their development.
 Ideally, this should lead to more engaged, productive, and skilled learners.

-Accordingly, 96% of L&D professionals say their top priority is increasing self-directed learning.
+Accordingly, 96% of L&D professionals say their top priority is increasing self-directed training opportunities.
 These figures make sense, as 77% of employees believe self-directed learning is more effective than their employer’s training.

-Clearly, the demand for self-directed learning is increasing.
+Clearly, the demand for self-determined learning is increasing.
 Now, the onus is on organisations to catch up.
-While 43% of Gen Z employees want completely self-directed learning, only 20% of companies plan to offer this level of freedom.
+While 43% of Gen Z employees want completely self-led learning, only 20% of companies plan to offer this level of freedom.

-Many companies may be asking, ‘why should we switch to self-directed learning, what’s in it for us?’.
-In addition to providing employees with what they want, the benefits of self-directed learning are vast.
+Many companies may be asking, ‘why should we switch to self-directed education, what’s in it for us?’.
+In addition to providing employees with what they want, the benefits are vast.
 According to Emerald Works, 50% of high-impact learning cultures provide opportunities for self-directed learning, compared to just 13% of ‘average’ organisations.

-Similarly, CIPD’s Towards Maturity report finds that ‘Top Deck’ organisations (defined as companies in the top decile of their Towards Maturity Index) reported a 43% increase in self-directed learning.
-The message is clear: the more opportunities you provide for self-directed learning, the more likely you are to stand out as a top-performing, high-impact team.
+Similarly, CIPD’s Towards Maturity report finds that ‘Top Deck’ organisations (defined as companies in the top decile of their Towards Maturity Index) reported a 43% increase in self-directed training opportunities.
+The message is clear: the more opportunities you provide for self-led learning, the more likely you are to stand out as a top-performing, high-impact team.